syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/gantt/managing-tasks.md

 ## Deleting tasks

 A task delete option in the Gantt control can be enabled by enabling the [`EdiSettings.AllowDeleting`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Gantt.GanttEditSettings.html#Syncfusion_EJ2_Gantt_GanttEditSettings_AllowDeleting) property.
 Tasks can be deleted by clicking the delete toolbar item or using the `deleteRow` method.
 You can call this method dynamically on any custom actions like button click.
-The following code example shows how to enable the delete option in the Gantt control.

 {% if page.publishingplatform == "aspnet-core" %}